plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 The goal of this lab exercise is to introduce you to Bayesian divergence time estimation.
 There are other programs that are popular for divergence time analyses (notably [BEAST2](https://www.beast2.org)), but we will use [RevBayes](https://revbayes.github.io) because you already have some experience with this program.

-Goal 1: Simulate a tree and DNA sequence data with known properties (e.g. speciation rate, nucleotide frequencies, strict molecular clock, etc.)
+Part 1: Simulate a tree and DNA sequence data with known properties (e.g. speciation rate, nucleotide frequencies, strict molecular clock rate, etc.)

-Goal 2: Analyze the simulated data to see how well we can estimate the parameters whose true values we know because we simulated the data
+Part 2: Analyze the simulated data under a strict clock model while fixing the topology to see how well we can estimate parameters such as clock rate and speciation rate whose true values we know because we simulated the data

+Part 3: Analyze the simulated data under a relaxed clock model while fixing the topology to see whether we can infer that the data were actually simulated under a strict clock

+Part 4: Analyze under a relaxed clock model, this time allowing topology to vary, and estimate relative divergence times

+Part 5: Compare credible intervals from part 4 to those under the prior to see whether the there is information in the data about divergence times.

 We will use RevBayes to both simulate tree and data as well as for analysis of the simulated data.